Entanglement Swapping in Quantum Switches: Protocol Design and Stability Analysis: Experimental Results

-We begin with a comparison of the stationary protocol, the maxweight protocol ($T_0=1$), the maxweight protocol ($T_0=20$), and an on-demand protocol.
+We begin with a comparison of the stationary protocol and an on-demand protocol.
 For each protocol, we further implement the \ac{yqf} and \ac{oqf} methods to prioritize \ac{epr} pairs.
 The number of interfaces is $K=5$.
 Tables \ref{tab:results_heavy} and \ref{tab:results_light} show the performance of the developed protocols for $\lambda_{ij} = 0.2/\mu\mathrm{s}$ and $\lambda_{ij} = 0.12/\mu\mathrm{s}$, $\forall i, j\in\Set{K}$, respectively.
-First, the on-demand protocols and stationary protocols perform similarly in terms of fidelity, and they both outperform the maxweight protocols.
+First, the on-demand protocols and stationary protocols perform similarly in terms of fidelity.
 Regarding latency, the on-demand protocols perform the best in most cases.
 The only exception is when $\lambda_{ij} = 0.2/\mu\mathrm{s}$, where the stationary (OQF) performs slightly better than the on-demand (OQF).
 Note that the on-demand protocol does not require any statistical knowledge of the arrival process or the systems, and that it involves low computational overhead.
 Together with their desirable performance, on-demand protocols are desirable choices in practice.
 Second, the average fidelities of the \ac{yqf} protocols are much higher than those of the \ac{oqf} protocols, but the average latencies are generally greater than those of the \ac{oqf} protocols, especially when $\lambda_{ij}$ is small.
 This agrees with intuition. \ac{yqf} tends to use newly generated \ac{epr} pairs for entanglement swapping, so the fidelities are higher.
 Moreover, since the \ac{epr} pairs are discarded when their fidelities are low, more \ac{epr} pairs are discarded when \ac{yqf} is used.
 Since there are fewer \ac{epr} pairs to use, latencies increase.
-Third, the performance of the maxweight protocols is better if $T_0=1$ rather than $T_0=20$.
-This differs from the analysis in previous sections: in Theorem \ref{thm:maxweight_stability}, a large $T_0$ is preferred to make the quantum switch stable.
-However, recall that the maxweight protocol stays idle for $T_0$ time slots, which implies that the latency increases at least linearly with respect to $T_0$.
-Therefore, in scenarios with low entanglement request loads, a smaller $T_0$ is preferred.
 We next use the on-demand protocol as the default protocol to evaluate the performance of quantum switch in different settings.